hdpe/bowman/README.md

 * `@EmbeddedResource` - mark a single-valued association to be an embedded association, that is, to an entity that does not have a repository
 * `@EmbeddedResources` - mark a collection-valued assocation to be an embedded assocation
+* `@RestIgnore` - don't generate a property in the client data model for this field

 ### Client API ###